A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Resilient Human-to-Robot Object Handovers

 \subsection{Further considerations and limitations}

-The results strongly support our hypothesis that a human-robot interaction layer based on virtual model control enables resilient human-to-robot object handovers.
-Nonetheless, there are certain cases where the current method may not offer an effective solution.
-With the proposed virtual model controller, the robot struggles to continue the handover efficiently when some of its joints are close to their limits.
-A similar problem is observed when the object is too close to the robot body links.
-The impact of these cases can be mitigated through the design of additional virtual components.
-We also observe that the proposed virtual model control is designed for two-fingered grippers.
-Extensions to multi-fingered grippers appear to be straightforward, through the design of additional virtual rigid links and gripper-target pairs.
-However, because of the limits of our current setting, this remains untested.
+The results strongly support our hypothesis that an interaction layer based on virtual model control enables resilient human-to-robot object handovers.
+Nonetheless, the proposed controller falls short in certain cases.
+Currently, the robot struggles to continue the handover efficiently when its joints are near their limits and when the object is too close to the robot body.
+Such cases can be mitigated by designing additional virtual components such as joint-level repulsive springs and localized repulsive springs regions near the robot body.
+These components can also be designed to increase their forces if the robot is stuck for a period of time.

+Another limitation in the proposed interaction layer is that it is designed for two-fingered grippers.
+Since the position of each finger is controlled by a single virtual rigid link and virtual components connecting one pair of gripper-target points, extensions towards multi-fingered grippers appear to be straightforward, simply by adding more virtual links, more gripper-target pair per finger, and further parameter tuning.
+However, the specific action of grasping would need to address the complexity of multi-finger coordination.
+This requires further research.
+This study serves as a proof of concept of the interaction layer and its associated virtual model controller.
+Therefore, we restricted the experiments to a two-fingered gripper and avoided actions that could stall the robot.
+Addressing these limitations will be considered in future works to improve the generalization of our method.